PROGRAMS

 Find out more about Georgia naloxone regulations and availability from Georgia Overdose Prevention.

 Follow BeWellPanthers on social media and the #SleepWellPanthers to learn about sleep tips, and on and off campus resources to improve the quality of sleep of Georgia State University students.
-Check out the online magazine BeWellPanthers has a section specifically related to sleep.

 Student Health Promotion promotes good quality sleep through education, and they provide sleep kits that they distribute to students through face to face and virtual programming at the Atlanta campus and Perimeter campus locations.
 The Student Health Promotion office has office locations (75 Piedmont Avenue, Suite 243) and perimeter locations at both Clarkston and Dunwoody campuses.

 Sleep is essential and directly linked to academic success.
 Student Health Promotion strives to provide students with tools to help them attain healthy sleep behaviors and quality sleep.
-After students complete the ICollege SleepWellPanthers 101 course, they fill out the survey and will be contacted by Health Educator Camila Pham [email protected] and schedule a time to pick up their sleep kits at 75 Piedmont Suite 243.
+After students complete the iCollege SleepWellPanthers 101 course, they fill out the survey and will be contacted by Health Educator Camila Pham [email protected] and schedule a time to pick up their sleep kits at 75 Piedmont Suite 243.

 The sleep kit holds a variety of items meant to enhance your quality of sleep.
 Students can choose up to three items to come in their sleep kits these may include: